 - Other medication which can apply to your family or the specific trip

 If any members of your family are taking prescription medication, bring it along for sure.
 Take your medications in their original packaging, especially prescription medications as much as you can.
-In case you can’t take the original package, take a copy or a photo of the prescription from your doctor so you can know exactly what the prescription is and why you have it for border crossings, and if your luggage is searched.
+If you can’t take the original package, take a copy or a photo of the prescription from your doctor so you can know exactly what the prescription is, why you have it for border crossings, and if your luggage is searched.